reelyactive/owlidays2024/README.md

 Clone this repository, then run the following commands:

 ```
-cd owliday2024
+cd owlidays2024
 npm install
 cd bin
 ./installservice.sh
-systemctl --user start owliday2024.service
+systemctl --user start owlidays2024.service
 ```

 Now it should be running.

-You may choose to edit index.js to set the values for:
+You may choose to edit web/js/index.js to set the values for:
 ```
 DEFAULT_BEAVER_URL = IP ADDRESS OF PARETO ANYWHERE
 DEFAULT_BEAVER_PORT = PORT OF PARETO ANYWHERE
 ```

 If you don't, it will default to the same IP address as the service.
+You can change these values in the web interface itself.

 With as many cell phones as you want, connect to the same network that this service is running on.